ElemorSeru/upgradable-items/README.md

 | Melee Weapon | Create phantom illusion that gives advantage to the next attack |
 | Armor | At 50% HP or lower, gain resistance to all damage until the end of next round.
 Hostile creatures within 10ft make DC15 Wis or become frightened |
 | Ranged Weapon | Gain the Sharpshooter feat |

+## Runic Stat Empowerment
+Runic Stat Empowerment is meant to give boons to an actor and stack up to a maximum of 30 in said stat.
+These fields add a value to your base stat up to 10 per item.
+Multiple items with said bonus stack up to 30 and will downgrade according to the value reaching 30.
+Example being: If base STR stat is 27 and the user selects +10, the item's bonus STR enhancement will downgrade to +3 automatically.

 ## Additional Perks
 Spell Enhancement and Feat Enhancment both read from the existing compendiums and list all the items you have access to.
 Once selected, the Spell or Feat/Feature will be added to the actor.
 Selecting a different Spell/Feat/Feature or defaulting back to the "Select a X" option will remove it.
 As mentioned before, these also only apply if the item is equipped and/or if attunement is gained for the item (if attunement is required).
 Unequipping will remove any added perks and equipping should re-add them.